Spillover (economics): Social interaction spillover effect

+Context equilibrium effect emerges from interventions that influence social norms or behaviors within a specific context, such as a local area where the interactions take place.

+General equilibrium effects

 General equilibrium effects can happen when there is an impact in the market either positively or negatively creating a spillover effect through interdependence of firms and households in the economy.
 This occurs as entities do not operate in a bubble, hence when there is a financial shock or boon to a business or industry, this impacts factors including pricing, costs and wages for other entities.
 Rather, entities experience shocks or boons in relation to other entities.
 For example, if there were to be a global shortage of oil production, global supply and demand would interact to put upward pressure on oil and in turn fuel prices.
 This occurs as consumers are effectively bidding for the remaining oil which is more scarce than before, forming a new equilibrium price in the market.
 Hence fuel stations and consumers are impacted by the spillover effect of oil shortages.

-Externalities Spillover Effect
+Externalities spillover effect

 External spillover effects are similar to general equilibrium effects in that they impact third parties which are not directly participating in the transaction.
 However, the key difference is that externalities are represented by social costs that are not reflected in a price change without government intervention.
 An example of an externality may be pollution resulting from production of goods and services.
 This cost does not appear in the cost of production, rather it exists outside of the market supply and demand schedule.